 In order to serve the certbot validation files separately from the main

-service, I created a new hostname, acme.libravatar.org
+service, I created a new hostname, acme.libravatar.org, pointing to the

 main Libravatar server: